 Solution 6: Run Dism to Repair Corrupted System Image

 If you still get the error, you can run the Deployment Imaging and Services Management (DISM) tool.
 This tool has 3 switches, which are: ScanHealth, CheckHealth, and Regain Health.
 Of these options, you should only be interested in “Regain health.”

-If you want to use DISM, you must open the command prompt as administrator.
-To do this, you must follow the following steps: When the application is open, you must type DISM/Online/Cleanup-Image/ RestoureHealth and then press Enter.
+If you want to use DISM, you must Open the Command Prompt as Administrator.
+To do this, you must follow the following steps: When the application is open, you must type DISM/Online/Cleanup-Image/ RestoreHealth and then press Enter.

 This process can take anywhere from 10 minutes to 30 minutes.
 You should not worry if you notice that the bar stops at 20% for a few minutes because it is expected behavior.
 When the scan is finished, you must reboot your machine.

 Solution 7: Perform a Clean Boot

 This start-up mode uses the minimum number of processes, drivers, and programs.
 When your computer is up and running, you can load the processes to try to fix the problem.
 If you want to clean the start of your machine, you must follow the steps below: